 Quality over Quantity in Attention Layers: When Adding More Heads Hurts

 Attention-based mechanisms are widely used in machine learning, most prominently in transformers.
-However, hyperparameters such as the rank of the attention matrices and the number of heads are scaled nearly the same way in all realizations of this architecture, without theoretical justification.
-In this work we show that there are dramatic trade-offs between the rank and number of heads of the attention mechanism.
-Specifically, we present a simple and natural target function that can be represented using a single full-rank attention head for any context length, but that cannot be approximated by low-rank attention unless the number of heads is exponential in the embedding dimension, even for short context lengths.
-Moreover, we prove that, for short context lengths, adding depth allows the target to be approximated by low-rank attention.
-For long contexts, we conjecture that full-rank attention is necessary.
-Finally, we present experiments with off-the-shelf transformers that validate our theoretical findings.
+However, hyperparameters such as the number of attention heads and the attention rank (i.e., the query/key dimension) are set nearly the same way in all realizations of this architecture, without theoretical justification.
+In this paper, we prove that the rank can have a dramatic effect on the representational capacity of attention.
+This effect persists even when the number of heads and the parameter count are very large.
+Specifically, we present a simple and natural target function based on nearest neighbor search that can be represented using a single full-rank attention head for any sequence length, but that cannot be approximated by a low-rank attention layer even on short sequences unless the number of heads is exponential in the embedding dimension.
+Thus, for this target function, rank is what determines an attention layer's power.
+We show that, for short sequences, using multiple layers allows the target to be approximated by low-rank attention; for long sequences, we conjecture that full-rank attention is necessary regardless of depth.
+Finally, we present experiments with standard multilayer transformers that validate our theoretical findings.
+They demonstrate that, because of how standard transformer implementations set the rank, increasing the number of attention heads can severely decrease accuracy on certain tasks.

 NeurIPS